drupal-deconstructed/drupal-7-deconstructed/03-router.md

 This part is more confusing than you may expect.

-It's confusing first of all because it happens in a function called [`_menu_translate()`](https://api.drupal.org/api/drupal/includes%21menu.inc/function/_menu_translate/7) which in the case, means "translate" as in "translate placeholders in the URL to loaded entities (or other things), when needed".
+It's confusing first of all because it happens in a function called [`_menu_translate()`](https://api.drupal.org/api/drupal/includes%21menu.inc/function/_menu_translate/7) which means "translate" as in "translate placeholders in the URL to loaded entities (or other things), when needed".
 (It also translates the menu title to the appropriate language later in this same function, confusing things further).

 To start, it needs to translate placeholders (i.e., "%" signs) in paths to the loaded entity if a load function exists for it.
 For example, if our path in `menu_router` is `node/%node` then this chunk of code will say "ok, I see `%node` as opposed to just `%`, therefore, I know I need to run `node_load()` on whatever is in that part of the URL, which in this case is `1234`.

-To do this, it runs [`_menu_load_objects()`](https://api.drupal.org/api/drupal/includes%21menu.inc/function/_menu_load_objects/7) which calls the appropriate load function if there is one and, assuming we don't get an access error or a missing entity or anything else which would throw an error, put the result (i.e., the fully loaded entity) back into the menu router item for later use.
+To do this, it runs [`_menu_load_objects()`](https://api.drupal.org/api/drupal/includes%21menu.inc/function/_menu_load_objects/7) which calls the appropriate load function if there is one and, assuming we don't get an access error, a missing entity, or anything else which would cause a problem, put the result (i.e., the fully loaded entity) back into the menu router item for later use.

-As a side note, this is a very common place to hit an access denied, in cases where the user doesn't have access to whichever entity we're trying to load.
+As a side note, this is a very common place to hit an _access denied_ page, in cases where the user doesn't have access to whichever entity we're trying to load.
 For example, an anonymous user trying to view an unpublished node would fail at this step.

 So we've made it this far, and we have a loaded entity (remember that the `/about-us` page we're talking about is a node), but we're not in the clear yet.
 We still haven't run the `access_callback` function given to us from the `menu_router` table.